Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 ```
 df = df.dropna()
 ```
-I set a new variable for each item I wanted to remove.
+Next, I set a new variable for each item I wanted to remove.
 Each variable built off the subsequent variable.
 I could have made this a much smaller block of code, but for readability, it is layed out like so.
 Then, using the "~", I took the inverse and only saved items that DID NOT contain what I specified.
 I used the lambda command to find the specific usage of the word, and then eliminated it with the str.contains function.
 Axis=1 was used to represent the row that I deleted.

 Then I saved my changes from the last variable to a new file called unclean_data2.csv

+I also did the EXACT same thing with rows containing "Proportion" and "Number of Cases" and "Volume" - not shown.
 ```
 # Dropping any rows listed Canada, Q, Proportion, Number of Cases, FY